 Today, in Hungary, the majority of disabled people1 have their right to housing violated.
-Nearly one third of people with disabilities live in non-family households and roughly one in ten people with disabilities live in institutional households, according to 2011 census data.
-Meanwhile, roughly one in ten, or 253,000 families in total, had a person with a disability living in them at the time of the census.
-However, if we want to draw any conclusions about the housing of disabled people, we must first ask: who are disabled and how many are there?
+Nearly one third of disabled people live in non-family households and roughly one in ten disabledpeople live in institutional households, according to 2011 census data.
+Meanwhile, roughly one in ten, or 253,000 families in total, had a disabled family member living in them at the time of the census.
+That said, if we want to draw any conclusions on the housing situation of disabled people, we must first ask: belongs to this group and how many disabled people are we talking about?